Famed fell-walker Arthur Wainwright once said, “There’s no such thing as bad weather, only unsuitable clothing.”

 The current high-visibility options

 Here’s a selection of latest high-visibility and reflective clothing to help you make your decision and keep training throughout the winter.

 In this section, we take a look at some of the latest reflective jackets on the market.
 Designed to brightly reflect direct light sources, this style of high-visibility clothing is ideal for city and urban running.

-The OMM Kamleika Race Jacket II is a serious jacket for serious runners and comes packed with features accordingly.
+The OMM Kamleika Race Jacket is a serious jacket for serious runners and comes packed with features accordingly.

 A stretch waterproof fabric delivers freedom of movement, allowing the material to be cut closer around joints.
 This removes constant 'swooshing' rubbing sound that would otherwise accompany every step of your run, and cuts down on wear.

 A casual cut means it’s still functional as a jacket for everyday use, while two extra-large pockets make sure it’s a practical choice too.